-The broken bone must be properly aligned and held in place, often with a plaster cast, so it heals in the correct position.
+The broken bone must be properly in line and held in place, often with a plaster cast, so it heals in the right position.

-If you don't receive the correct treatment, you could develop a serious infection or a permanent deformity.
+If you don't receive the right treatment, you could develop a serious infection or a permanent deformity.
 You may also develop long-term problems with your joints.

 It's important not to eat or drink anything if you think you've broken a bone, as you may need a general anaesthetic (where you're asleep) to allow doctors to realign it.